 We’ve all forgotten to take out the clothes from the washing machine.
 Unfortunately, mold and bacteria can easily grow in wet environments.

-Mold can damage your clothes and cause bad odors, so you may need to wash them again.
-This can increase your electricity bill.
+Mold can damage your clothes and cause bad odors, so you’ll need to wash them again, which can increase your energy bill.

-Moreover, mold buildup will result in needing to deep clean your washer more often or even call a professional to repair it.
+Mold buildup will also result in needing to deep clean your washer more often or even call a professional to repair it.

 So, if you tend to forget to take out the clothes from the washer, I recommend setting a timer on your phone.